RestartFU/discord_updater_linux/README.md

 ## What is this?

 Simple.
-A shell script for automatically update discord on linux because for some reason, discord requires you to update discord on it's launch on linux.
+A shell script for automatically updating discord on linux because for some reason, discord requires you to update discord on its launch on linux.